rehan4me/ToDo-Angular4-SpringBoot/README.md

 ```
 $ mvn spring-boot:run
 ```
 The backend server will start at http://localhost:8080.
-After starting backend server you can run front end app.
+I have integrated Swagger-UI with spring boot application so we can see & test all API end points here http://localhost:8080/swagger-ui.html

 #### 2. Run frontend app